 4.)
 Giving rides for extra income... this is self explanatory, people are always asking for a ride in the sidecar and are happy to pay for the experience, its that unique.

 5.)
 Riding with physical disabilities... in my time building sidecars I made two up for guys that had lost a leg in accidents, they thought their riding days were over... they were happily wrong.
 Also a father with a young child with cerebral palsy who loved riding with his dad but had to be tied on around his father's waist as a pillion, no worries with a sidecar and a seatbelt fitted.
-I also sold one to a guy who's wife had always ridden with him on adventures but has regrettably been diagnosed with MS, they rode for many more years with a sidecar she made her own.
+I also sold one to a guy who's wife had always ridden with him on adventures but has regrettably been diagnosed with MS, they started riding together again after fitting a sidecar she made her own.

 6.)
 Teaching someone to ride... not one that is often thought about but it really works, its a great way for a first timer to get on and learn the basics of pulling away, throttle control and braking with the experienced biker sitting behind giving instruction.
 I know a lady who rode pillion for 30 odd years with her husband, she now rides and he sits in the sidecar having a nap on long trips.